The Facility & Equipment

-- CLAMS (ABL animal facility 149): Metabolic cages (Oxymax CLAMS) are used in awake mice to measure energy expenditure, physical activity, indirect calorimetry, and food/water intake.
+- CLAMS (ABL animal facility 149): Metabolic cages (Oxymax CLAMS) are used in awake mice to measure energy expenditure, physical activity, and food intake.
 The experiment non-invasively measures O2 consumption and CO2 production in individual mice using metabolic chambers and calculates the respiratory exchange ratio to reflect energy expenditure.
 Normally, mice are put in a CLAMS metabolic cage for 3 days.

 - EchoMRI-100 (ABL animal facility 149): This equipment is a body composition analyzer for small animals (body weight <100 g) that can measure whole-body fat, lean, free water, and total water masses in live animals.

 - Seahorse XFe24 analyzer (ATL 220): This analyzer determines rates of cellular energy metabolism, e.g., glycolysis and mitochondrial respiration.

 - Luminex MAGPIX for cytokine array (ATL 203): This equipment is to measure cytokines, chemokines, and hormones in plasma/serum samples.

 - Cobas clinical chemistry analyzer (Jones 117): This analyzer measures common clinical chemistry in human and animal blood samples.

 Information about rates is available here.

 For questions about rates and service arrangements, please contact Dr. Young-Ki Park.